 EFSP funds are to be used to supplement/extend existing resources and not to substitute or reimburse ongoing programs and services.

-United Way of York County, SC awarded Phase 33 Emergency Food and Shelter funds to The Salvation Army and Clover Area Assistance Center for utility, rent and mortgage assistance during the past year.
+United Way of York County, SC has previously awarded Emergency Food and Shelter funds to The Salvation Army and Clover Area Assistance Center for utility, rent and mortgage assistance during the past year.

-Funds will not be distributed from United Way of York County, SC, directly to individuals.
+Individuals seeking assistance may dial 2-1-1 or 1-866-892-9211 for United Way of York County's call center to find a participating agency.
+Funds will not be distributed from United Way of York County, SC directly to individuals.

 United Way of York County transforms communities by offering opportunities which improve quality of life.